fcamara1109/ltv_and_retention/README.md

 # FAQ

-## ⚠️ IMPORTANT: Added filters cannot have null values, otherwise these users will be excluded from the calculations
+### ⚠️ IMPORTANT: Added filters cannot have null values, otherwise these users will be excluded from the calculations

 If you're seeing less users in the cohorts in your query with filters than against the query without filters, most likely is because some variables in the filters have null values.
 These should be treated in their origin or in daily_rev_enriched.
 To treat, you can use coalesce() or ifnull().

+### Also, added filters must have one row per user id, otherwise it'll duplicate the user.